Stringkiller’s Guitar Galleries - Paul Reed Smith SE Soapbar

 Again a lot of people, and some publications Guitarist magasine UK also mention potential tuning problems wit the machine heads/tuners but I have to say mine stays in tune well.

+Sounds gritty, dirty and mean which is what I wanted.
+I had to reset my amps to get a semblance of a clean tone at high volumes as these pickups deliver grit when pushed.
 Also I set up this guitar at 5 on both tone and volume and when turning up I get all the gain and sustain I need without having to go through an overdrive channel or overdrive pedal.

 The toggle switch is fine and quite sensibly placed.